remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 Emailed the facility and learned that our data still have the padding sequences and overhangs.
 Use their code to trim the data, the following steps:

-i) Instal cutadapter with conda (Python 3.6 or up is a dependency, already installed). https://cutadapt.readthedocs.io/en/stable/installation.html
+i) Install cutadapter with conda (Python 3.6 or up is a dependency, already installed). https://cutadapt.readthedocs.io/en/stable/installation.html

 on OOD Discovery: